SEGVeenstra/washington/washington/README.md

 Washington.instance.dispatch(SomeEvent());
 ```

-### UnitedStates
+## UnitedStates

-You use `UnitedState` objects to manager your application's `state`.
+You will use `UnitedState` objects to manage your application's `state`.

-To create these objects, all you have to do is extend the `UnitedState` class and add handlers for all the events you want your `UnitedState` to act upon.
+To create these objects, all you have to do is _extend_ the `UnitedState` class and add handlers for all the events you want your `UnitedState` to act upon.

 Each `UnitedState` should be responsible for a specific _area_ or _feature_ of your app.
 For example, you could have a `UserState`, `ProductsState` and `SettingsState`.